Marco Bersanelli

-Marco Rinaldo Fedele Bersanelli (born 29 January 1960) is an Italian astrophysicist and academic, professor of Astronomy at the University of Milan.
+Marco Rinaldo Fedele Bersanelli (born 29 January 1960) is an Italian astrophysicist and academic, professor of astronomy at the University of Milan.

 Biography

 In 1986 he graduated in physics at the University of Milan with professor Giorgio Sironi as supervisor.
 Later he was Visiting Scholar at the Lawrence Berkeley National Laboratory, University of California, Berkeley until 1990 and then Visiting Researcher until 1995.
 During this period he collaborated with future Nobel laureate George Smoot.
 Here Marco has been one of the members of the COBRAS/SAMBA Phase A study team, which has been renamed Max Planck Surveyor mission after it has been chosen as a flight project by ESA.

-In the meantime he continues to be a researcher at the Institute of Cosmic Physics and Relative Technologies (IFCTR), CNR, Milan, to later become Senior Researcher.
+He continues to be a researcher at the Institute of Cosmic Physics and Relative Technologies (IFCTR), CNR, Milan, to later become Senior Researcher.
 In 2000 he was ordained associate professor of Experimental Physics, Department of Physics, University of Milan, of which he became full professor in 2006, directing the observational cosmology group of the department.